DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/virtual-scrolling.md

 ## Basic Setup

 Unlike the ordinary mode, the virtual mode requires cell size to be defined.
-By default, row height adapted for typical Bootstrap table.
+By default, row height is adapted for a typical Bootstrap table.

-The following example demonstrates the basic DataGrid with the virtual scrolling:
+The following example demonstrates the basic DataGrid with virtual scrolling:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/virtual-scrolling/basic)